mdcf/devicemodel/mdcf-dm-doc/src/main/resources/source/language/language.rst

 ``list()`` without a parameter type supplied for its element type returns ``List<Object>``, which is incompatible with ``model``'s parameter that expects a list of :dml:`Declarations <ast/Declaration.java>`.
-To address this issue, one can use |Ast|. ``Weak`` API that have the same set of AST constructor methods,but with weaker compile-time parameter types that are checked at runtime;
+To address this issue, one can use |Ast|. ``Weak`` API that have the same set of AST construction methods, but with weaker compile-time parameter types that are checked at runtime;
 :javadoc:`IllegalArgumentException <java/lang/IllegalArgumentException.html>`
-will be thrown if the runtime types are not what are expected.
+will be thrown if the runtime types are not what expected.
 Below is an :dmdocj:`example <ExModel.java>` that illustrate the
 |Ast|. ``Weak`` API: